unobserved-io/Furtherance/README.md

 ## Getting Started

 ### Install
+**Linux**
 <a href="https://flathub.org/apps/details/com.lakoliu.Furtherance"><img width='240' alt='Download on Flathub' src="https://flathub.org/assets/badges/flathub-badge-en.png"/></a>
 * The easiest way to install Furtherance is from [Flathub](https://flathub.org/apps/details/com.lakoliu.Furtherance).
 Make sure you have Flatpak [setup](https://flatpak.org/setup/).
 * Furtherance is also available on Arch in the AUR, btw ([stable](https://aur.archlinux.org/packages/furtherance) or [nightly](https://aur.archlinux.org/packages/furtherance-git))
+**Windows**
+* Furtherance for Windows is availaible from the [Microsoft Store](https://www.microsoft.com/store/apps/9NHG98S3VR3W).
+It uses a different codebase to provide a better experience on Windows, and it is not open-source.

 ### Build
 The easiest way to build Furtherance is with [GNOME Builder](https://flathub.org/apps/details/org.gnome.Builder).